FusionAuth/fusionauth-site/site/_posts/2020-10-26-announcing-fusionauth-1-20.md

 In this release, we updated the base image for Docker from `alpine` to `ubuntu:focal`.
 This should not impact functionality, but it's worth paying attention to if you are building Docker images based on our image.

 We made this change because in order to run on `alpine` without including the GNU C Library (`glibc`) we had to use a custom build of OpenJDK compiled using the `musl` C library.
 Due to some possible performance concerns with this option, we have moved to an official build of JDK provided by AdoptOpenJDK.
 This build is compiled using `glibc`.
-Using `ubuntu:focal` increased the image size by approximately 30 MB compared to the `alpine` image, unfortunately.
+Unfortunately, using the `ubuntu:focal` image increased the docker image size by approximately 30 MB over the `alpine` based image.
 However, until we can obtain official builds from AdoptOpenJDK based upon the `musl` C library, we are not planning to ship an official FusionAuth image on `alpine` due to the performance concerns.

 ### Additional admin forms